 The pace of change quickens

-Solar power continues to be a relatively small portion of the energy supply of the United States with just under 3% of the country’s power coming from the sun.
-Now, before the naysayers dismiss the industry as insignificant, let’s point out the fact that solar was under 1% just a few short years ago.
 The direction and speed of change are undeniable.
-In fact, solar power is expected to account for half of all new utility power generation in the next year.
+In fact, solar power accounted for over half of all new utility power generation in 2023.
 I refuse to say “the future of solar is bright” because that’s hokey, but well… it’s kind of true.

-First and foremost, the technology of renewable energy continues to improve, and that improvement means lower costs.
-In addition to refinement of the technology itself, the economies of scale made possible by wider adoption further bring down the costs of renewable energy.
+First and foremost, the technology of renewable energy continues to improve, and part of that improvement means lower costs.
+In addition to the evolution of the technology itself, the economies of scale made possible by wider adoption bring down the costs even further.

 Societal attitudes